 Lessons Learned from the Trivago IPO on Motif

 First and foremost, only Motif Investing customers (those with an established account), had a shot at this IPO.
 If you want a shot at future IPOs underwritten by J.P.
 Morgan, you need to open an account.
-You can do so by clicking the button below.

 Also on that page is a place to sign up for Motif IPO news.
 Make sure to submit your email there.
 Some account holders reporting they didn’t get the email.

 Make sure to connect a bank account right away.
 This IPO requires enough funds quickly because the opening trade is this week.
 I funded my reservation right away.

 A few months back I spoke to someone affiliated Motif.
 This person explained that J.P.
 Morgan had many eager partners wanting shares for high demand IPOs, and Motif was simply getting left out.